Lima001/UFPR-VCR-Dataset/README.md

 # UFPR-VCR Dataset

 The UFPR Vehicle Color Recognition (UFPR-VCR) dataset was created to tackle vehicle color recognition in more complex scenarios than those explored in previous studies.
-The dataset's construction and initial results from experiments using deep learning models are detailed in our paper *Toward Enhancing Vehicle Color Recognition in Adverse Conditions: A Dataset and Benchmark* [[PDF]]().
+The dataset's construction and initial results from experiments using deep learning models are detailed in our paper *Toward Enhancing Vehicle Color Recognition in Adverse Conditions: A Dataset and Benchmark* [[PDF]](https://arxiv.org/pdf/2408.11589).

 ## About